aimee-mcneil-melville/ToDo-Full-Stack/packages/broken-kaleidoscope/README.md

     Notice three things about this sample:

-    * the *first* set of curly braces indicates that we are using a JavaScript value in JSX
+    * the *first* set of curly braces indicates that we are using a JavaScript value in TSX
     * the *second* set of curly braces indicates an ordinary JavaScript object literal
     * instead of `font-family`, we use camelcase (`fontFamily`)